PennLINC/babs/docs/source/walkthrough.rst

 We used ``BABS version 0.0.3`` in this example walkthrough.
 It's encouraged to use up-to-date BABS versions released on PyPI, and the instructions are consistent for the newer BABS version.
-With newer versinos, you might see minor differences in the printed messages and code.
+With newer versions, you might see minor differences in the printed messages and code.
 You can check your BABS's version via command below:

 ..  code-block:: console